HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

 ### Fulfiller request to cancel the Request
 In some cases a Fulfiller may determine that the authorization for a service for a particular patient is inappropriate or even dangerous.
-Since the Request resource that authorizes the service is only modifiable by the Placer, the Fulfiller uses the  Authorization Cancellation Request Task request the Placer to cancel their request.
+Since the Request resource that authorizes the service is only modifiable by the Placer, the Fulfiller uses the  [Authorization Cancellation Request Task](StructureDefinition-authorization-cancellation-request-task.html) to request from the Placer to cancel their request.

 ```
 Request Resource: